Apicoectomy Surgery Houston

 Preserving Your Natural Smile

 If you’ve had a root canal in a tooth and are now experiencing discomfort in it, it could be due to a resurfacing infection due to lingering bacteria in the root structure.
 The team at Piney Point Oral & Maxillofacial Surgery of Houston can help preserve your tooth with precise apicoectomy surgery in Houston, helping you avoid the need for restorative dental treatments as well as easing your pain.
-For questions or to schedule an appointment, contact the team today.
+For questions or to schedule an appointment, contact our team today.

 Why Choose Piney Point Oral & Maxillofacial Surgery of Houston for Apicoectomy Surgery?